dougwilson/nodejs-depd/Readme.md

 call to the function.
 An optional message can be supplied to provide a custom message.

+### deprecate.property(obj, prop, message)

+Call this function to wrap a given property on object in a deprecation message on any accessing or setting of the property.
+An optional message can be supplied to provide a custom message.

+The method must be called on the object where the property belongs (not inherited from the prototype).

+If the property is a data descriptor, it will be converted to an accessor descriptor in order to display the deprecation message.

 ### process.on('deprecation', fn)

 This module will allow easy capturing of deprecation errors by emitting the